All Episodes

 It's great to have you on the program.

-Stand by audio sound by number 26.
+Standby, audio sound by number 26.

-I'm gonna try to squeeze it in.
+I'm going to try to squeeze it in.

-Now, the uh the functional illiteracy rate in Michigan, according to the mission statement of the Detroit Literary or f it's frequently asked questions from the Detroit Literacy Coalition website.
+Now, the functional illiteracy rate in Michigan, according to the mission statement of the Detroit, frequently asked questions from the Detroit Literacy Coalition website, the functional illiteracy rate in Michigan is 18%.

-The functional illiteracy rate in Detroit 47%.
+The functional illiteracy rate in Detroit is 47%.

 So she was close.